Federal Reserve System (USA)

 food and energy have moved close to 2 percent.
 Indicators of longer-term

 the Committee seeks to foster maximum employment and price stability.
 The

-Committee's 2 percent objective over the medium term.
-Near-term risks to
+Committee's symmetric 2 percent objective over the medium term.
+Risks to

 In view of realized and expected labor